RadioOperator/EFRConnect-android-variant/README.md

 ## DFU dialog, auto back to Browser page, no need to press OK:
  - Speeding and easy to do the DFU job.
+ - keep the last file selection for next device.
  -
 ![alt text](https://github.com/RadioOperator/EFRConnect-android-variant/blob/main/Screenshot-3.jpg)